Erythromycin: History

-In 1949 Abelardo B. Aguilar, a Filipino scientist, sent some soil samples to his employer at Eli Lilly.
-Aguilar managed to isolate erythromycin from the metabolic products of a strain of Streptomyces erythreus (designation changed to Saccharopolyspora erythraea) found in the samples.
+In 1952, Filipino scientist Abelardo B. Aguilar sent some soil samples to his employers at Eli Lilly and Company.
+Aguilar had managed to isolate erythromycin from the metabolic products of a strain of Streptomyces erythreus (designation changed to Saccharopolyspora erythraea) found in the samples.
 Aguilar received no further credit or compensation for his discovery.

-The scientist was allegedly promised a trip to the company’s manufacturing plant in Indianapolis, but it was never fulfilled.
-In a letter to the company’s president, Aguilar wrote: “A leave of absence is all I ask as I do not wish to sever my connection with a great company which has given me wonderful breaks in life.”
+The scientist was allegedly promised a trip to the company's manufacturing plant in Indianapolis, Indiana, but it was never fulfilled.
+In a 1956 letter to Eugene N. Beesley, the company's president at the time, Aguilar wrote: "A leave of absence is all I ask as I do not wish to sever my connection with a great company which has given me wonderful breaks in life."
 The request was not granted.

-Aguilar reached out to Eli Lilly again in 1993, requesting royalties from sales of the drug over the years, intending to use them to put up a foundation for poor and sickly Filipinos.
-This request was also denied.
-He died in September of the same year.
+Aguilar reached out to Lilly again in 1993, requesting royalties from sales of the drug over the years, intending to set up a foundation for poor and sickly Filipinos.
+This request was also denied, and he died in September the same year.

-Lilly filed for patent protection on the compound which was granted in 1953.
-The product was launched commercially in 1952 under the brand name Ilosone (after the Philippine region of Iloilo where it was originally collected).
-Erythromycin was formerly also called Ilotycin.
+Lilly filed for patent protection on the compound, which was granted in 1953.
+The product had been launched commercially in 1952 under the brand name "Ilosone" (after the Philippine province of Iloilo where Aguilar had collected the original soil samples).
+Erythromycin was also formerly called "Ilotycin".

 The antibiotic clarithromycin was invented by scientists at the Japanese drug company Taisho Pharmaceutical in the 1970s as a result of their efforts to overcome the acid instability of erythromycin.

-Scientists at Chugai Pharmaceuticals discovered an erythromycin-derived motilin agonist called mitemcinal that is believed to have strong prokinetic properties (similar to erythromycin) but lacking antibiotic properties.
-Erythromycin is commonly used off-label for gastric motility indications such as gastroparesis.
-If mitemcinal can be shown to be an effective prokinetic agent, it would represent a significant advance in the gastrointestinal field, as treatment with this drug would not carry the risk of unintentional selection for antibiotic-resistant bacteria.

 Society and culture

-Cost
+Economics

 It is available as a generic medication.

-In the United States in 2014 the price increased to seven dollars per tablet.
+In the United States, in 2014, the price increased to seven dollars per 500mg tablet.

-The price of Erythromycin rose three times between 2010 and 2015, from 24 cents per tablet in 2010 to $8.96 in 2015.
+The US price of erythromycin rose three times between 2010 and 2015, from 24 cents per 500mg tablet in 2010 to $8.96 in 2015.
 In 2017, a Kaiser Health News study found that the per-unit cost of dozens of generics doubled or even tripled from 2015 to 2016, increasing spending by the Medicaid program.
 Due to price increases by drug manufacturers, Medicaid paid on average $2,685,330 more for Erythromycin in 2016 compared to 2015 (not including rebates).
-By 2018, generic drug prices had climbed another 5% on average.
+In the US by 2018, generic drug prices had climbed another 5% on average.

+The UK price listed in the BNF for erythromycin 500mg tablets was £36.40 for 100 tablets (36.4 pence each) as of August 2024.
+This price is not paid by NHS patients: there is no NHS prescription charge in Scotland, Wales, and Northern Ireland; while NHS patients in England without an exemption are liable for a flat rate prescription charge.
+As of May 2024, that charge was £9.90 for each prescribed medicine.